 Preview

-On the bench alongside goakeeper Roi Mishapti and dos Santos, Miller named Kervin Andrade, Sagiv Jehezkel, Kristijan Belic, Elad Madmon, Noam Ben Harush, Ben Lederman and Osher Davida.
+On the bench alongside goalkeeper Roi Mishapti and dos Santos, Miller named Kervin Andrade, Sagiv Jehezkel, Kristijan Belic, Elad Madmon, Noam Ben Harush, Ben Lederman and Osher Davida.

 First Half

-Maccabi couldn’t have wished for a better start as they took the lead inside the opening minute and in the first time they entered Petah Tikva’s box.
+Maccabi couldn’t have wished for a better start as they took the lead after 70 seconds and in the first time they entered Petah Tikva’s box.
 Saied Abu Farchi released Emir Sahiti down the right before the Kosovar winger sent a delicate chip which was nodded home by Dor Peretz.
-Petah Tikva’s keeper Omer Katz didn’t get a chance but was forced to pick the ball out of the net with his first touch while Peretz celebrated his 14th league goal of the season.
+Petah Tikva’s keeper Omer Katz didn’t get a chance but was forced to pick the ball out of the net with his first touch.
+Peretz on the other hand celebrated his 14th league goal and 17 in all competitions this season.

-Peretz was inches away from scoring a second within a couple of minutes while Saied Abu Farchi also didn’t connect onto a ball which would have left him in a great position to score.
+Peretz was inches away from scoring a second within a couple of minutes while Abu Farchi also didn’t connect onto a ball which would have left him in a great position to score.
 On the stroke of halftime Sahiti latched on a Yonatan Cohen sloppy back pass before being fouled on the edge of the area by Itay Rotman.
-Yoav Mizrahi awarded Maccabi a free kick as a well drilled set piece resulted with Maccabi doubling the score.
-Ido Shahar jumped over the ball before Revivo rolled it into the path of Tyrese Asante who blasted a shot which Katz couldn’t keep out.
-Asante, who scored at this exact minute against Beitar celebrated a second goal in three days and third goal this season while Revivo added another assist to reach a remarkable 10.
+Yoav Mizrahi awarded Maccabi a free kick before a well drilled set piece resulted with Maccabi’s second.
+Ido Shahar jumped over the ball and Revivo rolled it into the path of Tyrese Asante whose low drive was spilled by Katz to double Maccabi’s lead.
+Asante, who scored at this exact minute against Beitar celebrated a second goal in three days and fourth in all competitions while Revivo added another assist to reach a remarkable 10 in the league alone.

 Second Half

-No changes were made by either side after the interval as the second half resumed with Maccabi continuing the dominate.
-Time after time Sahiti, Varela and Revivo kept feeding Abu Farvchi and Peretz with balls but none resulting with a clear chance.
+No changes were made by either side after the interval as the second half resumed with Maccabi continuing to dominate.
+Time after time Sahiti, Varela and Revivo kept feeding Abu Farchi and Peretz with balls but none resulting with a clear chance.
 Abu Farchi carved Petah Tikva’s defense with a through ball to Peretz but the visitors’ managed to clear the danger.
-Shortly after the 19-year-old striker sent a square ball that rolled across the face of goal but none of his teammates was able to connect.
-Right on the hour nark Peretz had a sight on goal as the captain blasted a shot but Katz managed to equall his effort as he punched the ball away.
+Shortly after, the 19-year-old striker sent a square ball that rolled across the face of goal but none of his teammates was able to connect.
+Right on the hour mark Peretz had a sight on goal as the captain pulled the trigger, but Katz managed to equal his effort and punch the ball away.
 Miller made a double substitution a minute later as he introduced Sagiv Jehezkel and Elad Madmon for Raz Shlomo and Abu Farchi.

-Jehezkel stepped into the right back role as Asante moved across the defense to center-back.
+Jehezkel stepped into the right back role with Asante moving across the defense to center-back.
 Madmon who replaced Abu Farchi almost made an immediate impact as Peretz played him in, but with only Katz to beat, the Maccabi forward saw his shot saved by Petah Tikva’s keeper.
-Maccabi has the ball in the back of the net on 66 as Peretz swept in Revivo’s square ball.
+Maccabi had the ball in the back of the net on 66 after Peretz tapped in Revivo’s square ball from the goalmouth.
 But the referee assistant raised his flag for offside and the goal was disallowed denying both Peretz and Revivo a goal and an assist.
 Miller made another double change in the 73rd minute as Sahiti and Varela both bowed out to a standing ovation and were replaced by Kervin Andrade and Osher Davida.
-Madmon came even closer on 75 as he reacted first to a ball deep inside Petah Tikva’s box but his attempt of a volley rolled agonisingly wide.
+Madmon came even closer on 75 as he reacted first to a ball deep inside Petah Tikva’s box, but his attempt of a volley crashed against the base of the post and rolled wide.